MaxHalford/prince/README.md

 - `n_components`: the number of components that are computed.
 You only need two if your intention is to make a chart.
 - `n_iter`: the number of iterations used for computing the SVD
-- `rescale_with_mean`: whether to substract each column's mean
+- `rescale_with_mean`: whether to subtract each column's mean
 - `rescale_with_std`: whether to divide each column by it's standard deviation
-- `copy`: if `False` then the computations will be done inplace which can have possible side-effects on the input data
+- `copy`: if `False` then the computations will be done in place which can have possible side-effects on the input data
 - `engine`: what SVD engine to use (should be one of `['auto', 'fbpca', 'sklearn']`)
 - `random_state`: controls the randomness of the SVD results.